These are the best hybrid bikes that you can buy in 2019, as rated by the expert testers at BikeRadar.

-Hybrid bikes combine the best features from both road and mountain bikes, allowing you to tackle most of the riding you’ll want to do.
-This makes them perfect for beginners looking to get into riding, or recreational riders wanting one bike to do it all with the minimum of fuss.
+Hybrid bikes combine the best features from road and mountain bikes, allowing you to tackle most of the riding you’ll want to do.
+This makes them ideal for beginners looking to get into riding or recreational riders wanting one bike to do it all with the minimum of fuss.

 In general, hybrids are fitted with high volume tyres to improve comfort and traction on varied surfaces.
 This also helps if you want to tackle rougher terrain such as canal paths and gravel tracks.